 When it comes time to prepare your taxes, it can be hard to know who to trust in the digital world we live in today.
 You can do your best to make sure you’re staying within the law but, if you file your taxes with a scam artist, you’re going to end up hurt and out of a refund.

 As long as business exists, there will always be someone who wishes to gain something for free.
 These are the people who become scammers, stealing valuable information and money from you for their own personal gain.
 They might use internet or phone phishing methods to bully and trick you or even steal your identity if they find enough information!

 There is also an element of personal responsibility for anyone who files taxes to refrain from committing fraud themselves.
 When paying taxes, there may be a temptation to claim business credits or expenses for which you aren’t eligible.
 While it may seem like a good idea to reduce the tax you pay, if you are audited and discovered, you’ll end up paying even more in penalties.

 It’s actually fairly simple to avoid scams like these.
 By consulting and using the services of reputable, professional accounting services, you can rest easy knowing that your taxes are being done right.

-Here at the Felde Group, we can look at your tax situation and help you file so that you have all the proper deductions and credits applied to save you the most money possible!
+Here at the Evergreen CPAs, we can look at your tax situation and help you file so that you have all the proper deductions and credits applied to save you the most money possible!
 Through partnering with a team of caring, dedicated tax experts, you’ll avoid any accidental errors and hungry sharks looking out for only themselves!